Discover the defining moments in the early life of Rosa Parks. From birth to education, explore key events.

 In 1987, Rosa Parks co-founded the Rosa and Raymond Parks Institute for Self Development with Elaine Eason Steele.

-In 1988, Rosa Parks supported Jesse Jackson's presidential campaign for a second time.
-Speaking on his behalf at the 1988 Democratic National Convention.
+In 1988, Rosa Parks supported Jesse Jackson's presidential campaign and spoke on his behalf at the Democratic National Convention.

 In 1990, at a Washington, D.C. gala celebrating her birthday, Rosa Parks gave a speech calling for the release of anti-apartheid activist Nelson Mandela.

-On August 30, 1994, at the age of 81, Rosa Parks was robbed and assaulted in her home by Joseph Skipper, who broke in claiming to have deterred an intruder and demanding money.
-He punched her in the face and eventually took $103 before Parks was able to call for help.
+On August 30, 1994, at the age of 81, Rosa Parks was robbed and assaulted in her home.
+Joseph Skipper broke into her home, assaulted her and stole $103.

 In 2001, following the September 11 attacks, Rosa Parks joined Danny Glover, Harry Belafonte, and Gloria Steinem in signing an open letter that cautioned against a "military response" and advocated for international collaboration.

-In 2002, Rosa Parks received an eviction notice from her apartment for non-payment of rent, due to her age-related decline which made her incapable of managing her own financial affairs.
+In 2002, Rosa Parks received an eviction notice from her apartment for non-payment of rent due to age-related decline.
+Her rent was later paid through collections.

-In 2004, after Rosa Parks's impending eviction was publicized, her landlord forgave the back rent and allowed her, then 91 and in extremely poor health, to live rent-free in the building for the remainder of her life.
+In 2004, after Rosa Parks's impending eviction was publicized, her landlord forgave the back rent and allowed her to live rent-free in the building for the remainder of her life.

 Nicki Minaj born Onika Tanya Maraj-Petty is a highly influential...